-The Administrative Support Group will be supported and hosted by the United States, at the Environmental Protection Agency in Washington D.C.
-Another Organization’s or Partner’s offer to support and host the Group will be accepted by the consensus of the Steering Committee.
+The Secretariat will be supported and hosted by the United States, at the Environmental Protection Agency in Washington, D.C.
+Another Organization’s or Partner’s offer to support and host the Secretariat may be accepted by the consensus of the Steering Committee.

-Each Partner will designate an Administrative Liaison to serve as its principal point of contact to the Administrative Support Group.
-The Group will work with the Liaisons to ensure an adequate flow of information between the Initiative and individual Partners.
+Each Partner will designate an Administrative Liaison to serve as its principal point of contact to the Secretariat.
+The Secretariat will work with the Liaisons to ensure an adequate flow of information between the Initiative and individual Partners.

-The Administrative Support Group may, if appropriate, involve personnel employed by the Partners to assist in specific activities undertaken by the Group.
+The Secretariat may, if appropriate, involve personnel employed by the Partners to assist in specific activities undertaken by the Secretariat.
 Such personnel will be remunerated by their respective employers and will remain subject to their employers’ conditions of employment.

 Membership